kamstrup/sealed/README.md

 Package `sealed` is a small library implementing immutable slices and maps for Golang.

-In other languages this is also known as constant, read-only, persistent, final, or frozen slices and maps.
+In other languages this is also known as constant vectors, read-only collections, persistent data-structures, final instances, or frozen lists and hash maps.

 ## Usage
 ```go